 Do you lust over legendaries?
 Is your Hearthstone card collection slightly, moderately, or extremely incomplete?
 No?
 Then what I’m about to say isn’t for you.
 I understand that I’m a nobody, and there are plenty of somebodies out there to listen to like Trump, Kripp, Reynad, or Hafu.
-However, like most of you, my collection is far from complete, and I want to tell you how I made it to the top 2% of players this season, with non-meta cards.
+However, like most of you, my collection is far from complete, and I want to tell you how I made it to the top 2% of players this season, with non-meta cards., although if you like to play other games like slot games, you should try options as atlnightspots online that offer some great betting and slot games online.
 Continue reading

 We had the chance to play some ranked fives this past week and I opted to build Trinity Force on Corki.
 I hadn’t played Corki in quite a few months just because he had fallen out of favor with the meta gods.
 However, this game he felt completely dominating.

 We opted to run the AD carry and support in mid lane.
 We have wanted to get better at keeping the carry in the short lane to allow us to zone the enemy, catch people off guard, and farm safely.
 We honestly hadn’t seen much success come from it, but we want to keep practicing it because it could give us the upper-hand if people aren’t expecting that meta.